s4dhulabs/LFWFBD/README.md

 |**LFCS-2**|[Insecure Identity Validation Workflow](https://github.com/s4dhulabs/LFWFBD/blob/main/Cases/LFCS-2.md) |2|In progress :factory_worker:

 <br>

+### What about this name?
+This is a reminder that logic flaws and insecure design issues could affect your business, clients, and the whole user experience.
+Still, in theory, everything will be fine, according to the plan.

 _Soon we'll have a guide on how this project can be used from different perspectives and goals._